Tjade27/FeedInMngmt_prediction/README.md

 ## Outcome

-The performances of the investigated prediction models are measured using the Root Mean Squared Percentage Error.
+The performances of the investigated prediction models are measured using the Mean Absolute Percentage Error.

 ## Future Work